Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

 ### 1) Entering the Covenant C2C use case

+Whenever we download an offensive tool from the Internet, it comes as no surprise when it gets snapped up by an anti-virus solution.
+AV vendors are certainly keeping a keen eye on tools posted publicly (insert conspiracy theory about Microsoft owning GitHub) and are reacting relatively quickly to push signatures for those tools.
+However, it’s probably fair to say that these signatures are not particularly robust, and only really serve to catch those that don’t have the skills or knowledge to make the necesary modifications.

+This holds true for __Covenant’s__ Windows __implant__ - Grunts.
+Therefore, we will try to alter the Covenant default installation.

-After cloning the main repository of Covenant, we will modify some of its default words (Grunt, Jitter, Stage0, etc) to improve AV signature scanning capabilities.
+After cloning the main repository of Covenant, we will modify some of its default words(Grunt, Jitter, Stage0, etc) to improve AV signature scanning capabilities.
 The bash script to automate this process is presented below:

 ```sh
 sudo git clone --recurse-submodules https://github.com/ZeroPointSecurity/Covenant.git /home/kali/Desktop/red/Covenant